Crucial Data Solutions is proud to announce TrialKit AI has been recognized with the 2024 SCDM Innovation in Health Technology Solutions Award.

 Electronic trial master file (eTMF), a content management system used to capture, manage, share and store operational and study documents, has become an integral tool in modern day clinical research processes.
 Trial master file is required under Good Clinical Practice (GCP) guidelines for the evaluation of trial conduct.
 Put differently, a properly structured TMF is a major contributor to ensuring inspection readiness.
 And as the life sciences industry continues to step out of the era of paper files and further into the digital age, the need for cloud-based eTMF software has grown significantly.

 This became all the more clear as an increasing number of requests from TrialKit users came in for eTMF that could be used alongside the rest of their eClinical toolkit, so we set out to create a solution that would help them address their document management pain points.
-As a low-code/no-code platform purpose-built for research teams to rapidly and continuously design, deploy, and manage studies, we aimed to add trial master file technology to TrialKit that allowed for quick implementation and required no programming skills.
+As an eClinical platform purpose-built for research teams to rapidly and continuously design, deploy, and manage studies, we aimed to add trial master file technology to TrialKit that allowed for quick implementation and required no programming skills.
 Aside from the fundamental features and functionality you expect out of an eTMF system, we wanted to introduce you to some of the features that set TrialKit apart from the rest.
 Dive into this post to learn about the innovative ways we’ve developed our solution to optimize how you maintain your essential clinical documents throughout the course of your studies.

 Fully integrated eTMF system